-You'll develop professional skills, carry out hands-on research during an overseas field class, and you'll complete a placement-based dissertation that links academic theory with development practice.
+You'll develop professional skills, carry out hands-on research during a field class, and you'll complete a placement-based dissertation that links academic theory with development practice.

 Our teaching involves industry and sector specialists, which means you can make connections and contacts with a global network of expertise beyond the University.
 On this course you'll develop the practical skills you need to work within development and environmental organisations around the world.

-The Tanzania field class gives you practical experience of field research.
-Working with our NGO partner KEDA, you'll be based in rural communities around Mt Kilimanjaro.
+The Tanzania field class gave students practical experience of field research.
+Working with our NGO partner KEDA, students were based in rural communities around Mt Kilimanjaro.

-You'll research a range of issues that affect local communities such as health, environmental change and poverty alleviation among smallholder farmers.
-Each year students feed back to district officials and have even been interviewed for National TV.
+They researched a range of issues that affect local communities such as health, environmental change and poverty alleviation among smallholder farmers.
+Each year students fed back to district officials and previously had even been interviewed for National TV.

 The field class in Tanzania provided the incredible opportunity to bring case studies we had always read about in books and lectures to life through hands-on fieldwork.
 I was able to learn about issues in water, health and sanitation through the voices of local people.
 Conducting research in the rich and vibrant culture of Tanzania was an unforgettable experience.